True Life Tips

 Balance Work and Personal Life

 Maintaining a healthy work-life balance is essential to prevent burnout.
 One of the key factors in achieving this balance is setting specific start and end times for your workday.
-This helps you to stay focused during work hours and allows you to fully disconnect and unwind during your personal time.
+This helps you stay focused during work hours and disconnect during your personal time.

 In addition to defining your work hours, you should also take regular breaks.
 It might be tempting to work continuously to get more done and finish your workday earlier.
 However, this approach often leads to diminishing returns.
 Having enough downtime throughout the day can do wonders for your well-being and it is well worth the cost of having a normal 9-to-5 routine.
 After all, who doesn’t like an increase in focus and energy?
 So set a timer or an alarm, then leave your desk — if only to go for a quick walk outside.